Tony Marston's Blog About software development, PHP and OOP

 GUIs change at a very different rate, and for very different reasons, than business rules.
 Database schemas change for very different reasons, and at very different rates than business rules.
 Keeping these concerns [GUI, business rules, database] separate is good design.

 Did you notice that in his article on SRP he asked the question How do you separate concerns?
+This means that "concern" and "responsibility" mean exactly the same thing, that "concerned with" and "responsible for" mean exactly the same thing.

 If you take a look at Figure 1 you will see that the GUI is handled in the Presentation layer, business rules are handled in the Business layer, and database access is handled in the Data Access layer.
 This conforms to Uncle Bob's description, so how can it possibly be wrong?